Horiatiki Salad – Traditional Greek Village Salad

 How To Make Horiatiki Salad

-1. Chop the tomatoes, slice the cucumber, green bell pepper, and thinly slice the red onion.
+Chop the tomatoes into large chunks, slice the cucumber and green bell pepper, and thinly slice the red onion.
+Keep the pieces fairly large to maintain the salad’s traditional rustic texture.

-3. Whisk the olive oil, red wine vinegar, and oregano in a small bowl, then drizzle over the chopped vegetables and toss to combine.
-Season with salt and pepper.
+In a small bowl, whisk together the olive oil, red wine vinegar, and oregano until well blended.
+Drizzle the dressing over the vegetables and toss lightly to coat.
+Season with salt and black pepper to taste.

-4. Transfer the salad to a serving bowl and lay or sprinkle the feta cheese over the top.
-Sprinkle the feta with a pinch of oregano.
+Transfer the salad to a serving bowl and lay or sprinkle the feta cheese over the top.

 Chef Jenn’s Tips